albarji/mixture-of-diffusers/README.md

 The mixture of diffusion processes is done in a way that harmonizes the generation process, preventing "seam" effects in the generated image.

-Using several diffusion processes in parallel has also practical advantages when generating very large images, as the GPU memory requirements are similar to that of generating an of the size of a single tile.
+Using several diffusion processes in parallel has also practical advantages when generating very large images, as the GPU memory requirements are similar to that of generating an image of the size of a single tile.

 ## Usage

 This repository provides two new pipelines, `StableDiffusionTilingPipeline` and `StableDiffusionCanvasPipeline`, that extend the standard Stable Diffusion pipeline from [Diffusers](https://github.com/huggingface/diffusers).
 They feature new options that allow defining the mixture of diffusers, which are distributed as a number of "diffusion regions" over the image to be generated. `StableDiffusionTilingPipeline` is simpler to use and arranges the diffusion regions as a grid over the canvas, while `StableDiffusionCanvasPipeline` allows a more flexible placement and also features image2image capabilities.

+### Prerequisites

+Since this work is based on Stable Diffusion models, you will need to [request access and accept the usage terms of Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion#model-access).
+You will also need to [configure your Hugging Face User Access Token](https://huggingface.co/docs/hub/security-tokens) in your running environment.

 ### StableDiffusionTilingPipeline